Please view on a screen larger than 13 inches.

 Visual Artist and Craft Maker Awards (VACMA) in Fife operates as a partnership between Fife Cultural Trust, Fife Council, Fife Contemporary and Creative Scotland.
 Its purpose is to support professional artists’ creative development and therefore make their work stronger and their practice more sustainable.
 In 2017, two artists received Development Programme Awards and sixteen artists received Project Grants.

-Fife Cultural Trust has been running Pecha Kucha events in Dunfermline as part of the ‘Create in Fife’ programme for two years now.
+Fife Cultural Trust has been supporting the creative community with Pecha Kucha events, held in Dunfermline, as part of the ‘Create in Fife’ programme for two years now.
 Good Pecha Kucha presentations uncover the unexpected.
 Some are incredibly personal, some are incredibly funny, but all are very different.
 These events are designed to celebrate, inform and enhance the local creative sector and they have become a regular fixture on the local creative agenda.

 Presentations are filmed and presented on the Pecha Kucha international website, this way they can reach a worldwide audience.
 Since opening in May 2017, Dunfermline Carnegie Library & Galleries felt an appropriate home to host this event.

-During this financial year, and 24 presenters have showcased their work in this dynamic way, with over 300 people in attendance.
-Our presenters have included visual artists, musicians, storytellers, poets, illustrators, exhibition curators and even a puppeteer!
+During this financial year, 24 presenters have showcased their work in this dynamic way, with over 300 people in attendance.
+Our presenters have included visual artists, musicians, storytellers, poets, illustrators, exhibition curators and well-known puppeteer, Shona Reppe.

-2017/18 has been another busy year for the Partnerships & Creative Team.
-As a team we support our colleagues across the Trust as well as local organisations and a range of partners to develop, plan and deliver a vast array of activities.
-We have helped our colleagues across the Trust to deliver projects, facilitate consultation sessions and even host a Showcase event which highlighted the huge amount of services and activities we offer as a Trust.
-We have worked with teams across the Trust to deliver the celebrations for Carnegie Hall’s 80th Birthday, as well as the opening events for our fantastic new Dunfermline Carnegie Library and Galleries.
-We have supported the Go Glenrothes group towards the planning of a year of celebrations for the town, as well as being involved in the planning of the first ever Fife Pride which took place in the summer of 2017 which saw over 3,000 people enjoy the fun, including the Youth Zone within the Adam Smith Theatre.
-Children and young people have featured in our work too as we have worked in partnership with organisations such as Starcatchers to provide an amazing project for young parents; YMTS to deliver musical theatre classes and an amazing group of local teachers who deliver our Kids on Stage offer during the summer.
+We have worked with teams across the Trust to deliver the celebrations for Carnegie Hall’s 80th birthday, as well as the opening events for our fantastic new Dunfermline Carnegie Library & Galleries.
+We supported the Go Glenrothes group towards the planning of 70th birthday celebrations, as well as being involved in the planning of the first ever Fife Pride during summer of 2017 which saw over 3,000 people enjoy the fun, including the Youth Zone within the Adam Smith Theatre.
+Children and young people have featured in our work too; we have worked in partnership with organisations such as Youth Music Theatre Scotland (YMTS) to deliver musical theatre classes, and an amazing group of local teachers who deliver Kids on Stage during the summer.